-Nonimmigrant Visa Fees Have Been Extended: The State Department will extend the validity of nonimmigrant visa payments (known as MRV fees) until December 31, 2021, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
+Nonimmigrant Visa Fees Have Been Extended: The U.S. Department of State will extend the validity of nonimmigrant visa payments (known as MRV fees) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations to schedule and/or attend a visa appointment based on the previously paid fee.

-Important Information for Visa Applicants Regarding Novel Coronavirus: As of March 17, the United States Embassy in Bogota canceled routine immigrant and nonimmigrant visa appointments.
-We will resume routine visa services as soon as possible but are unable to provide a specific date at this time.
-As of September 15, the U.S. Embassy in Bogota is accepting some applications though Interview Waiver or Renewal by Mail.
-If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-co/niv/information/faqs#need_earlier_appt to request an emergency appointment.
-If you are approved for an emergency consular appointment but are experiencing flu-like symptoms, or believe you may have been exposed to the novel coronavirus, you are strongly encouraged to postpone your appointment by at least 14 days.
+Important Information for Visa Applicants Regarding Novel Coronavirus: As of March 17, U.S. Embassy Bogotá canceled routine immigrant and nonimmigrant visa appointments to safeguard the health and safety of visa applicants and Embassy staff.
+We will resume routine services as soon as possible but are unable to provide a specific date at this time.
+If you need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-co/niv/information/faqs#need_earlier_appt to request an emergency appointment.
+If you are approved for an emergency appointment but are experiencing flu-like symptoms or believe you may have been exposed to the novel coronavirus, we strongly encourage you to postpone your appointment by at least 14 days.

-Student and Exchange Visitor Visas: Starting August 14, 2020, the U.S. Embassy in Bogota began conducting a limited number of nonimmigrant visa interviews in the student and exchange visitor categories for Colombian citizens and residents.
-We schedule interviews for certain applicants in the F, M, and J visa categories with an approved I-20 or DS-2019 form, including immediate family members who qualify for F-2, M-2, or J-2 visas.
-However, we will not yet schedule interviews for students of English as a Second Language studies (ESL) .
-Under extremely limited circumstances, the we may conduct interviews for exchange visitors in the J visa category with approved DS-2019 forms for cases deemed to be emergencies or mission critical.
-Please read the Department of State notice on the court order regarding Presidential Proclamation 10052 (https://travel.state.gov/content/travel/en/News/visas-news/court-order-regarding-presidential-proclamation-10052.html).
+Student and Exchange Visitor Visas: Starting August 14, 2020, U.S. Embassy Bogotá began conducting a limited number of visa interviews for students and their qualifying family members in the F and M visa categories.
+F and M applicants must have an approved Form I-20.
+Under limited circumstances, we may conduct interviews for exchange visitors in the J visa category with an approved Form DS-2019 for cases deemed emergencies or mission-critical.
+Please read the U.S. Department of State notice on the court order regarding Presidential Proclamation 10052 (https://travel.state.gov/content/travel/en/News/visas-news/extension-of-presidential-proclamations-10014-and-10052.html).
 For any questions, please review our information page at https://co.usembassy.gov/visas/nonimmigrant-visas/fmj-visa-information-during-covid-19/ or contact us at https://co.usembassy.gov/visas/nonimmigrant-visas/non-immigrant-visa-contact-form/.